vivek42/schema-drawer/README.md

 #1.
 Create basic web application using Spring MVC.
   Under this task a simple web application will be implemented which should be able to consume a SQLite database file from     the user.
 This task is further divided into subtasks -

   a.
-Setup eclipse, install Spring tool kit in the eclipse
+Setup eclipse, install Spring tool kit in the eclipse, setup git as version control

   b.
 Install MySql/SQLite